cfoust/cy/docs/src/groups-and-panes.md

 ## Groups

-Every pane `cy` belongs to a **group**.
+Every pane in `cy` belongs to a **group**.
 A group has a name and children, which consist of either panes or other groups.

 Groups also have two unique features: